You are starting your car, and suddenly the airbag light appears on your instrument cluster.

 Is it safe to work with the airbag system at home?

 You should always do the recommended repairs from you repair manuals.
-You do not want to make wrong solutions, and it could eventually trigger the airbag when you are out driving, and you do not want it.
+You do not want to impliment incorrect solutions, and it could eventually trigger the airbag when you are out driving, and you do not want it to blow-up.
 If you are a bit familiar with car electrics, you can fix it yourself if you do it with caution.

 Will my airbag/SRS light disappear by itself when I’ve fixed the problem?

-No, the airbag control system is designed like that you have to erase the trouble code manually before the airbag light goes away.
-It is because of a safety purpose like I wrote before.
+No, the airbag control system is designed so that you have to erase the trouble code manually before the airbag light goes away.
+This is for safety purposes as I wrote before.
 To delete the trouble code, you have to use an OBD2 scanner.

-- When you Airbag light is ON – Your airbag function will not work.
+- When your airbag light is ON – Your airbag function will not work.

 - A common cause is a bad connection in the plug under your front seats.